 Maybe you have been unwell, or you’re on maternity leave.

-Whatever your reason for being a homebody, it is important that your home is somewhere you want to spend time.
+Whatever your reason for being a homebody, your home is important to spend time somewhere you want.

 There is nothing worse than being stuck in a house that you hate.

 To help you make your home your haven, take a look at these easy to apply tips:

 If you really want to make your home better, it makes sense to write a list.

 This list should detail everything you don’t like about your home, along with your solution.